 Zucchini: Zucchini is a versatile vegetable that is at its best from May to September.
 With its sweet flavor, it can be incorporated into sweet or savory dishes.
 It can also be an alternative to pasta.
 Zucchini contains good amounts of folate, potassium, and vitamin A.

-Walnuts: Walnuts are a powerhouse with great taste, and they also provide some crunch into the bread.
-They contain protein, fiber, magnesium, and the most ALA (alpha-linolenic acid) than any other tree nut, an essential omega-3 fatty acid that is important for development and growth.
+Walnuts: Walnuts are a powerhouse with great taste, and they also provide some crunch to the bread.
 You can always omit them in case of an allergy or replace them with any other nut of choice.
 Pecans are the best substitute.

-Eggs: Use fresh organic eggs 🥚 to get the most out of them.
-Eggs act as a binding and rising agent in this recipe.
+Eggs: Use fresh organic eggs to get the most out of them.
+Eggs act as binding and rising agents in this recipe.
 Filled with a good amount of high-quality protein, iron, minerals, vitamins, and antioxidants.

-Oil: Use a mild oil in this recipe.
+Oil: Use mild oil in this recipe.
 Mild olive oil or sunflower oil is the best.

 Flour: I am using gluten-free all-purpose flour.
 You can always substitute with plain all-purpose flour if you have no intolerance or allergies.